CaTz-Tools/CaT-z-PeerReview/README.md

 This software is currently under revision.

-CaT-Z is composed of three modules.
+CaT-z is composed of three modules.
 To run each one, use the following batch files:

 RGB-D data Acquisition GUI with the Microsoft Kinect v2:
 > CaT_z_dataAcquisitionGUI.bat